 Automate Your Saving

 Make saving automatic.
 If you’re an employee, ask your HR department or your bank if they can automatically allot a portion of your salary to a special savings account.
 I have friends who do this and they attest that it helps a lot especially when you’re building an emergency fund.

 Make it fun and simple.
 How?
 Just be creative about it.
 Perhaps you could try keeping a picky piggy bank.
 My cousin started doing 10-peso coins last summer and when I visited her a few days ago, her piggy bank is already half full with an estimated amount of P8,000.00 – an amount she was able to “effortlessly” save.

 Change Your Mindset

 People hate saving money because it triggers feelings of self-pity and inadequacy.
-Change your mindset and believe that saving money is actually an empowering experience.
-Whenever you save money, congratulate yourself for being smart, disciplined and in control of your finances.
+Change your mindset and believe that saving money is an empowering experience.
+Whenever you save money, congratulate yourself for being smart, disciplined, and in control of your finances.

-I hope these tips are able to help you with your New Year’s resolution to start saving money next year.
+I hope these tips can help you with your New Year’s resolution to start saving money next year.
 Check out the articles in the Money Saving Tips category to find out more ways on how you can save money.